 "A Pioneer of Three States -- Adventurer, Prospector, Miner, Trader, Explorer, Promoter, Soldier and Public Official," was how Edward Warbass was once described ("San Juan's Best Known Pioneer").
 He came west for the California gold rush, migrated to Oregon Territory, served in the 1855 Indian Wars, and worked as a sutler for the army at Fort Bellingham and then on San Juan Island, situated between Seattle and Vancouver, Canada, in the Salish Sea.
 His adventures were rich and varied.
 He claimed homestead land, initiated an oyster-farming project, moved a herd of cattle across several states, prospected in Montana and on Orcas Island, and traveled the Northwest.
 But it was San Juan Island that he always considered home.
-He served as deputy customs officer at Roche Harbor on the north end of the island.
-As a representative in the Washington territorial legislature, Warbass was instrumental in the creation of San Juan County and promoted Friday Harbor as the county seat.
+He served in the territorial legislature, as county auditor, and as deputy customs officer at Roche Harbor on the north end of the island.
+Warbass was instrumental in the creation of San Juan County and promoted Friday Harbor as the county seat.
 His home and wharf just south of town were busy centers of community, commercial, and official activities.
 Warbass is indisputably among San Juan Island's most revered pioneers.

 Adventurer, Entrepreneur, Explorer